Show All Answers

 Patients with at least two symptoms may be eligible for testing.
 The symptoms of coronavirus may appear 2-14 days after exposure (based on the incubation period of MERS-CoV viruses).

-Test results from the Riley County Swabbing site are taking 3-5 days.
-This is due to the volume of samples being processed by the KDHE lab in Topeka.
+Test results from the Riley County Swabbing site are taking 2-3 days.

 No. All tests performed by the Health Department or included in Riley County statistics are viral tests, which check for active virus.